walrider3/Space-invaders-using-C-/README.md

-# Space-invaders-using-C++
+# Space-invaders-using-Pygame
-Used OOP concepts to recreate the popular game: Space Invaders
+Used OOP and logic concepts to recreate the popular game: Space Invaders